muhammednawaf/Auditorium-Booking/README.md

 ## 🛠️ Admin Panel

 - Access via: `/admin`
-- Admins can view bookings only for auditoriums they manage.
+- Admins can only view and manage bookings for auditoriums they oversee.
+- Approve or reject booking requests.
+- View payment statuses and booking details.

+---

+## 🏆 Super Admin Panel

+- Access full system-wide dashboard.
+- Create, update, and delete auditoriums (configure features and pricing).
-- Approve or reject requests and track payment statuses.
+- Approve or reject bookings across all auditoriums.
-- Super admins have full access to all bookings, all auditoriums, and admin account management.
+- View all booking details and payment statuses (verified, failed).
+- Manage all admin accounts (add, update, delete credentials).

 ---